Hodoo08/final-django-project/README.md

 # Design Rationale:

 The layout and design choices were made with a focus on usability and accessibility.
 Key design decisions included a clean and simple interface, high contrast colors for readability, and a responsive design to ensure accessibility on various devices.
-Accessibility guidelines (e.g., WCAG) were integrated, and considerations were made for users with disabilities, such as screen reader support.
+Accessibility guidelines (e.g., WCAG) were integrated.
+I opted for a sandstone theme from bootswatch which is a simple theme with a touch of warmth that attracts users.

 # Reasoning For Any Final Changes: